andrsd/andrsd/README.md

-Software engineer for scientific project and not only.
+Software engineer for scientific projects and not only.

 ### Languages